ValentinForster/AIRGroup14/README.md

 DPR pretrained vs finetuned

+Notes:

-Article title vs chapter title comparison
+Article title or chapter title as title?
+Score & Title Score are arbitrary, since they are missing from the dataset